RomuloOliveira/facebook-user-info/docs/resources/person.md

 ## POST /person

 Register a new user.
 The system retrieves information about the user using a *facebook_id* and stores it in the database.

+Information retrieved:
+- Facebook id
+- Name
+- Username
+- Gender

 ### Request